-SECTION 5000: PREVENTION AND INTERVENTION STRATEGIES Policies and Procedures Related to School Building Security ......5000 A. Policies and Procedures for the Dissemination of Informative Materials Regarding the B. C. D. Strategies for Improving Communication Between Students and Staff and Reporting Potentially Violent Incidents E. Description of Duties and Required Training of Hall Monitors and Other APPENDICES
+SECTION 5000: PREVENTION AND INTERVENTION STRATEGIES

+A. Policies and Procedures Related to School Building Security )0 B. Policies and Procedures for the Dissemination of Informative Materials Regarding th ıe Early Detection of Potentially Violent Behaviors )() C. Appropriate Prevention and Intervention Strategies )0 D. Strategies for Improving Communication Between Students and Staff and Reporting Potentially Violent Incidents E. Description of Duties and Required Training of Hall Monitors and Other School Safety Personnel540 )0

+APPENDICES